Greif: Fiscal 3Q Earnings Snapshot

 Greif expects full-year earnings in the range of $3 to $3.20 per share.

-Greif shares have dropped 11% since the beginning of the year.
-In the final minutes of trading on Wednesday, shares hit $39.40, an increase of 23% in the last 12 months.
+Greif shares have declined 16% since the beginning of the year.
+In the final minutes of trading on Wednesday, shares hit $43.39, an increase of 9% in the last 12 months.